biocore/qiime/doc/scripts/make_pie_charts.rst

 	**[OPTIONAL]**

 	-s, `-`-sample_flag
-		if True pie charts will be created for each sample -n, `-`-num
+		If True pie charts will be created for each sample -n, `-`-num
 		Maximum number of individual categories in each pie chart.
 All additional categories are grouped into an "other" category. [default: 20]
 	-o, `-`-dir-prefix
-		directory prefix for all analyses
+		Directory prefix for all analyses

 **Output:**